foundry-rs/book/src/anvil/README.md

 To use Anvil, run `anvil`.

-You should see a list of accounts and private keys available for use,like this:
+You should see a list of accounts and private keys available for use, like this:

 ![anvil](./anvil.png)

 > 📚 **Reference**

->
-> See the [`anvil` Reference](../reference/anvil.md) for a complete overview of all the available options.
+> See the [`anvil` Reference](../reference/anvil/) for a complete overview of all the available options.